Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Introduction

-Three events were recorded in the Middle Age letters and mentioned in later historical works.
-Two intersecting lines forming a cross became visible to in the sky during the times of Constantine the Great, who had been moving with his troops from Gallia to Rome in September-October of 312 CE \cite{konstantin}.
-Another day-time apparition of a lightning cross was described in the letter by Cyril of Jerusalem to Emperor Constantius in May 351 CE \cite{cyril}.
-Under September 1317 Russian chronicle recorded the similar event with multiple light rays \cite{nikonchronicle}.
-The forth evidence of crossing lights was found in russian chronicle under 1377 year.
-This event took place in the night sky under Moscow \cite{dmitridonskoi}.
-These narratives report an appearance of two large intersecting light lines during the day and night time at the clear weather.
-The events were rather powerful phenomena that reportedly outshone the Sun.
-The descriptions of this astronomical anomaly most closely match the idea of the jets that would beam out from the center of the Milky Way.
-Since these texts give the position of the crossing lines in the sky, it is possible to compare their location with the relation to the position of the Milky Way center in the Wolfram application for Astronomy \cite{wolfram}.
+These narratives have been described the appearances of two large intersecting light lines during the day, or night time, at the clear weather.
+Events were rather powerful phenomena that reportedly outshone the Sun, if observed during the day.
+The descriptions of this astronomical anomaly most closely match the idea of the jets that beam out from the center of the MW.
+Since old texts give date and position of the crossing lines in the sky, it is possible to compare their location with the relation to the position of Galaxy center in the application of Wolfram Technology for Astronomy \cite{wolfram}.